korthout/backport-action/README.md

 Instructions are provided on the original pull request on how to resolve the conflict and continue the cherry-pick.

-#### `detect_merge_method`

-Default: `false`

-When enabled, the action detects the method used to merge the pull request.
-- For "Squash and merge", the action cherry-picks the squashed commit.
-- For "Rebase and merge", the action cherry-picks the rebased commits.
-- For "Merged as a merge commit", the action cherry-picks the commits from the pull request.

-By default, the action always cherry-picks the commits from the pull request.

 #### `downstream_repo`

 Define if you want to backport to a repository other than where the workflow runs.